symfony/symfony-docs/guides/cache/http.rst

 .. index::
     single: Cache; Varnish

-Symfony2 reverse proxy Configuration
+Symfony2 Reverse Proxy Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You have to enable ESI for ``HttpCache`` to parse your response for ESI include tag.
+To use ESI, be sure to enable it in your application configuration:

 .. configuration-block::